Algebraic and geometric properties of homeomorphism groups of ordinals: Introduction

-It is not difficult to find a commutator in \( \Homeo(\omega^{\alpha+1}) \) that induces an infinite permutation on the set of maximal rank elements of \( \omega^{\alpha+1} \); \Cref{thm:normal generators 1} then implies that \( \Homeo(\omega^{\alpha+1}) \) is a uniformly perfect group of commutator width at most twelve.
+It is not difficult to find a commutator in \(\HH_{\alpha,1} \) that induces an infinite permutation of the capacity \( \alpha \) elements in \( X_{\alpha,1} \); \Cref{thm:normal generators 1} then implies that \( H_{\alpha,1} \) is a uniformly perfect group of commutator width at most twelve.
 A direct proof, which is simpler than the proof of \Cref{thm:normal generators 1}, can be given of this fact that provides a better bound on the commutator width of \( G \).
 This is our second main result.

-\begin{MainThm2} If \( \alpha \) is an ordinal, then \( \Homeo(\omega^{\alpha+1}) \) is uniformly perfect, and the commutator width is at most three. \end{MainThm2}
+\begin{MainThm2} If \( \alpha \) is an ordinal, then \(\HH_{\alpha,1} \) is uniformly perfect, and the commutator width is at most three. \end{MainThm2}

 A theorem of Ore \cite{OreSome} says that every element of \( \Sym(\bn) \) can be expressed as a single commutator.
-It is natural to ask whether the same is true for \( \Homeo(\omega^{\alpha+1}) \).
+It is natural to ask whether the same is true for \(\HH_{\alpha,1} \).

 Continuing in analogy with \( \Sym(\bn) \), we turn to a geometric property.
 In \cite{BergmanGenerating}, Bergman showed that any left-invariant metric on \( \Sym(\bn) \) has bounded diameter; in the literature, this property is referred to as \emph{strong boundedness} or the \emph{Bergman property}.
 There are several equivalent definitions of strongly bounded, one of relevance here is that every group action on a metric space has bounded orbits.
 As a consequence, any homomorphism from a strongly bounded group to a countable group has finite image, a fact we use below.
+Note that strong boundedness is a property of a group as a \emph{discrete} group, so there are no continuity requirements for the metrics, actions, or homomorphisms in the above discussion.